VeronicaObodozie/Responsible-and-Reproducible-AI/Heart Failure Prediction/README.md

 # Heart Failure Prediction
 This is a project for BMEN619.

-Heart Failure is the current leading cause of death.
+Heart Failure is the current leading cause of death globally, and with AI increasingly being used in healthcare a responsible approach is necessary.
 This project looks to develop a model for predicting if an obersvation has heart disease or not in an effort to support early detection and prediction.
 The dataset selected curates 5 independent databases, and can be acced with a free account on Kaggle.
 This was a csv file gotten from Kaggle <https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction/data> containing 11 features to predict heart disease and their labels.
 1. Age (years)
 2. Sex (M: Male or F: Female)